 LG: I am comfortable with my hearing aids (HAs) at this moment.
 They do not mean to restore hearing; only to amplify sounds.
 I am not advertising any HAs here.
-Choosing HAs is upon the audiologist’s recommendations and the user preferences.
+Choosing HAs is upon the audiologist’s recommendations and the user’s preferences.
 I know my own preferences very well; this does not mean I can hear speech well.
-I can speak well, but I have my deaf accent.
+I can speak well, but I have a “deaf” accent.
 I got to know it through my experiences with many taxi drivers, and GRAB/UBER drivers.
 The drivers often asked me which country I come from.
-I replied that I am born in Singapore, and they told me I do not sound like the Singaporean here.
-They insisted that I might be from Philippines, Malaysia or Thailand.
-I told them that I am Deaf…. or “Death” – I might pronounce wrongly.
+I replied that I was born in Singapore, and they told me I do not sound like a Singaporean here.
+They insisted that I might be from the Philippines, Malaysia or Thailand.
+I told them that I am Deaf…. or “Death” – I might pronounce it wrongly.
 After showing my HAs to them, they were surprised to know that I am Deaf!
 Some of them continued chatting with me to know more about deafness in Singapore.
 That’s another way of promoting deaf awareness to them!

-Hmmm, I have considered not to have the cochlear implants.
-They are too expensive for me, especially when I am now the adult.
-I am not comfortable to have any metal installed in my head.
+Hmmm, I have considered not having cochlear implants.
+They are too expensive for me, especially since I am now an adult.
+I am not comfortable having any metal installed in my head.
 “Am I going to be another robot?
 That’s weird!”
 I thought to myself.
 Currently, I am okay with my HAs as I can take them off anytime as I wish.
 Instead of getting the cochlear implants for myself, I’d rather spend money on travelling and other useful/meaningful things, in order to enjoy the rest of my life.

-Technology that enable deaf and hard-of-hearing to hear most of the sounds is ever improving.
+Technology that enables deaf and hard-of-hearing to hear most sounds is ever improving.
 I think we should welcome that technology as it is meant to enhance/improve our everyday life.
 Now I explore communication technology, such as speech-to-text, as it helps improve my communication or social skills when meeting people at work.

 *Would you like to share your journey or experiences when you were learning in school in a mainstream environment?
 What were your challenges when you were in school in a hearing environment?

-My struggles started in my secondary school.
-I had a few deaf classmates, however we were often isolated.
+My struggles started in a secondary school.
+I had a few deaf classmates, however, we were often isolated.
 We relied on lipreading only; at that time, we were not aware of our needs – having a sign language interpreter or a note-taker.
 We did not interact much with the hearing classmates.
 (READ MORE)

 *When did you learn sign language?